Be Smart to Stay Safe: Harnessing Technology for Safer and More Efficient Buildings

 The digital twin ecosystem system activity is growing quickly with more suppliers announcing more deployments in more cities.
 Since the first urban digital twins’ deployments in cities like Singapore only three years ago, feature sets are rapidly expanding to enable a much wider range of application areas, as per the following:

 - Infrastructure coverage planning – light poles, 5G, Wi-Fi, video surveillance

-- Indoor airflow simulation – optimized interior designs to minimize spread of COVID-19
+- Indoor airflow simulation – optimised interior designs to minimise spread of COVID-19

 - Resilience and emergency response – real-time view on city assets and resources

 - Open platforms and marketplaces – driving third party GovTech ecosystem integration

 - Transversal governance and citizen participation – support for cross-vertical policies and citizen engagement

 - Green infrastructure management – monitoring and maintenance of green spaces